 KIMBERLEY: So fit when we get back on the competition floor.

 KIMBERLEY: That's how to look at it.
-Not oh my goodness.
-He's a mask.
+Not oh my goodness, there's a mask.
 We use it for training purposes.

 SAMANTHA: Yes.
 Yes.
 I, I was joking with one of my students last week that I have one of the cloth masks, and I was joking with him that suddenly I was much more aware of when I was breathing in through my mouth rather than through my nose when I was dancing, because every time I would take like a gasp in, I would have cloth in the mouth and it's like, Oh, okay.